Jamcre/bluetti-esp32-bridge/README.md

 ### How to download and set up the esp32 - CYD firmware:
 - From sensors, pull the stable folder and the libraries (Arduino libraries folder) folder.
 - Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries

+*NOTE*:

-- *NOTE*: By replacing your old 'libraries' folder with the provided one on Git, you would lose any libraries that are downloaded on your laptop and but not in this Git folder.
+By replacing your old 'libraries' folder with the provided one on Git, you would lose any libraries that are downloaded on your laptop and but not in this Git folder.
 We suggest that to recover those libraries, you should either   redownload them or save them elsewhere and move them back into your Arduino 'libraries' folder after downloading this one.

-Changes we made to default libraries will be taken care of for you if you pull directly from our Github (changes explained in depth later)
+Changes we made to default libraries will be taken care of for you if you pull directly from our Github (changes explained in later section)

 ### How to upload sketch via Arduino IDE:
 - Open the 'stable.ino' file located in the sensors/stable folder with Arduino IDE.